marshmallow-code/webargs/docs/upgrading.rst

 This is not just a name change.
 The expected signature of a `location_loader` is slightly different from the signature for a `location_handler`.

-Where previously your code took the incoming request data and details of a single field being loaded, it now takes the request and the schema as a pair.
+Where previously a `location_handler` code took the incoming request data and details of a single field being loaded, a `location_loader` takes the request and the schema as a pair.
 It does not return a specific field's data, but data for the whole location.

 Rewrite code like this:

 .. code-block:: python